kata-containers/kata-containers/virtcontainers/experimental/README.md

 That depends.

-For the feature who breaks backward compatibility, we usually land it as formal feature in a major version bump(x in x.y.z, e.g. 2.0.0).
+For the feature that breaks backward compatibility, we usually land it as formal feature in a major version bump(x in x.y.z, e.g. 2.0.0).
 But for a new feature who becomes stable and ready, we can release it formally in any minor version bump.

 Check Kata Container [versioning rules](https://github.com/kata-containers/documentation/blob/c556f1853f2e3df69d336de01ad4bb38e64ecc1b/Releases.md#versioning).